kroppian/hoverMenus/README.md

 hoverMenus
 ==========

-Simple JQuery based drop down menu plugin
+This is a simple JQuery based menu plugin.
+Feedback is heavily encouraged, because I'm fairly knew to web development.

+Thanks!